flexera-public/policy_sdk/README.md

   Upload Policy Template.

 right_pt run [<flags>] <file> [<options>...]
-  Uploads and applys the PolicyTemplate.
+  Uploads and applies the PolicyTemplate.

   Execution of the policy will then be followed.
 Execution log will be tailed and followed and incident printed out.